reimandlab/ActivePathways/README.md

 #3:                                          NA

 ##
-# show enriched genes of the first pathway 'DAP12 signalling'
+# Show enriched genes of the first pathway 'DAP12 signalling'
-# the column `overlap` displays genes of the integrated dataset
+# the column `overlap` displays genes of the integrated dataset (from
-#   derived from data fusion (p-value merging)
+# data fusion, i.e., p-value merging) that occur in the given pathway.
-# genes are ranked by their significance across the input omics datasets
+# Genes are ranked by their significance across the input omics datasets
 ##

 enriched_pathways[["overlap"]][[1]]